MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ## Upload large data files 📦

-For large data files you will need to install and use the `oc` command line interface.
+For large data files you will need to [install the `oc` command line interface](https://maastrichtu-ids.github.io/dsri-documentation/docs/openshift-install).

 > If you have the time it can be quickly installed on MacOS, Linux (works with WSL):
 >